-Research costs include direct and directly attributable overhead expenses for drug discovery and research and preclinical trials.
+Research costs include direct and directly attributable overhead expenses for drug discovery, research and pre-clinical and clinical trials.
 Research costs are expensed as incurred.

 When a project reaches the stage where it is reasonably certain that future expenditure can be recovered through the process or products produced, development expenditure is recognised as a development asset when: